iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 # Sharing Experiments

-If your team shares [Git remotes] on a Git server or hosting (e.g. GitHub, GitLab, etc.) to collaborate on projects, then you can also use it to save and share DVC Experiments.
-You will also need DVC
-[remote storage](/doc/command-reference/remote) setup.
+If your team uses [Git remotes] on a Git server or hosting (e.g. GitHub, GitLab, etc.) to collaborate on projects, then you can also use them to save and share DVC Experiments remotely.
+You will also need DVC [remote storage](/doc/command-reference/remote) setup.

 [git remotes]: https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes